fmuwanguzi/Snake-game/README.md

 ## Felix's Snake 🐍 game

-If you'd like to contribute or codealong just make pull-request on my project link https://github.com/fmuwanguzi/Snake-game
+If you'd like to contribute or codealong just  on my project just fork and clone.
+You cam make a pull request if you make any changes. https://github.com/fmuwanguzi/Snake-game

 Link to play the game https://fmuwanguzi.github.io/